CJRC: Switch to comedy, shutoff

 On October 5, 2020, the Jets announced that they would move to CJOB and CJKR-FM.
 On February 9, 2021, Bell Media ended the TSN Radio formats at CFRW and sister stations CKOC in Hamilton, and CKST in Vancouver.
 After stunting with music for three days, the station flipped to Bell Media's "Funny" comedy format on February 12, 2021.

 On March 4, 2021, the station announced a return of sports content by assuming rights to the Winnipeg Ice of the Western Hockey League beginning with the 2021 season, rescinding a five-year deal with CJOB.

 On June 14, 2023, two days before the Ice announced their relocation to the United States as the Wenatchee Wild and as part of a mass corporate restructuring at Bell Media, the company shut down 6 of their AM radio stations nationwide, including CFRW.
-The station ended regular programming at 10a.m. that day, replaced with a looped message about the impending shutdown, which lasted until the completion of the signoff.
+The station ended regular programming at 10 a.m. that day, replaced with a looped message about the impending shutdown, which lasted until the completion of the signoff.

 Sale to Akash Broadcasting

-On January 24, 2025, regulatory filings revealed that Akash Broadcasting, owner of multilingual stations CKER-FM Edmonton and CJCN-FM Surrey, was seeking to acquire the station's assets from Bell Media.
+In May 2024, Akash Broadcasting–owner of multilingual stations CKER-FM Edmonton and CJCN-FM Surrey—filed an application to acquire CFRW and Calgary sister station CKMX from Bell Media.
+The sale of CFRW was approved by the CRTC in October 2025, but the CKMX purchase was denied.

-On October 16, 2025, The CRTC approved the sale of CFRW to Akash Broadcasting.
+In March 2026, the station relaunched as Connect 1290 under the new call letters CJRC.
+The new format primarily serves Winnipeg's East Indian community, featuring locally-produced news, talk, and music programming in the Punjabi and English languages.